ekernf01/ggrn/ggrn_docker_backend/README.md

     - When using GGRN with a Docker backend, you can still pass all the usual GGRN args to `GRN.fit()`.
 These will be saved to `from_to_docker/ggrn_args.json` and mounted to the container, so your code can look for keyword args in `from_to_docker/ggrn_args.json`.
     - If your method does not fit cleanly into the grammar defining GGRN or has other keyword args, you can also pass in custom keyword args.
 They will be saved to `from_to_docker/kwargs.json` and mounted to the container, so your code can look for keyword args in `from_to_docker/kwargs.json`.
         - When using GGRN via our benchmarking framework, you can specify kwargs by adding a key `kwargs` to the `metadata.json` for your experiment.
 The value should be a dict containing anything you want.
 For more info, you can read the [reference](https://github.com/ekernf01/perturbation_benchmarking/blob/main/docs/reference.md) on `kwargs` and `kwargs_to_expand`, and for an example, you can [consult our how-to](https://github.com/ekernf01/perturbation_benchmarking/blob/main/docs/how_to.md).
         - When using GGRN directly, you can pass a dict `kwargs` to `GRN.fit` in your python code.
 Be aware that Python may not translate perfectly to json; for instance, json lacks Python's `None` value.
+- **Passing networks to your method**: This feature is not yet supported.
+The most likely plan is to save an Apache Parquet file in `from_to_docker/network.parquet`.

 ### Example